A man shopping for groceries came back to find his car buzzing with 15,000 bees

 Johnson could not immediately be reached by The Washington Post.

 Honey bee experts say incidents such as this one are not that uncommon this time of year.
 During “swarm season,” crowded colonies often split as a means of reproduction — with the old queen and about half of her worker bees leaving the hive in search of a new home.
-Johnson told the Times that he suspected that the swarm might have come from a hive in a nearby parapet, a gutter or a house.
+Johnson told the Times that he suspected the swarm might have come from a hive in a nearby parapet, a gutter or a house.

 While in transit, the swarm will land on something nearby such as a tree branch, a fence post or even a grocery shopper’s car, while the scout bees venture out and search for a spot for a new nest, said Jamie Ellis, a professor in the Entomology and Nematology Department at the University of Florida.